b3-exmo/b3-exmo.github.io/docs/Race/Race.md

 >
 > *How grateful I am that ==The Church of Jesus Christ of Latter-day Saints has from its beginnings stood strongly against racism in any of its malignant manifestations==.
 President Spencer W. Kimball stated the Church’s position well: “We do wish that there would be no racial prejudice. … Racial prejudice is of the devil. … There is no place for it in the gospel of Jesus Christ” (The Teachings of Spencer W. Kimball, ed.
 Edward L. Kimball [1982], 236–37).*

-&mdash; [“No More Strangers”](https://www.churchofjesuschrist.org/study/ensign/2000/09/no-more-strangers?lang=eng&id=p5-p6#p5), By Elder Alexander B. Morrison Of the Seventy, Ensign September 2000
+— [“No More Strangers”](https://www.churchofjesuschrist.org/study/ensign/2000/09/no-more-strangers?lang=eng&id=p5-p6#p5), By Elder Alexander B. Morrison Of the Seventy, Ensign September 2000

 Boy, those church leaders sure like calling racism a theory.